Advertisements

 Requirements

-- Bilingual applicants are often prioritized for guest-facing positions due to the team’s diverse fanbase.
+- Bilingual abilities are often a plus for guest-facing roles due to the team’s diverse fanbase.

-- Intern candidates must typically be enrolled at an accredited college or university and may need to receive school credit for their internship.
+- Interns must be enrolled in a college or university and may need to earn academic credit for their work.

-- Individuals applying for digital or media roles are expected to submit a portfolio or examples of previous creative work.
+- Applicants for media and creative roles are typically asked to provide samples of previous work.

 How to Apply for Dallas Cowboys Jobs?